 Internal audit activities will be primarily concerned with documenting, testing and evaluating each division or system's internal control policies and procedures and the quality of performance in carrying them out.
 This will include reporting conditions and suggestions to management and evaluating management's response and plans for corrective actions.
 Opportunities for improved efficiency identified as a result of performing internal audit activities will be communicated to management and the Commissioners as part of the reporting process.

-Internal Audit reviews for the fiscal year ending 2014 are planned for the following processes/systems:
+Internal Audit activities for the fiscal years ending 2015 - 2016 are planned for the following processes/systems, respectively: